-- Identify and assess potential risk areas in our supply chains. - · Mitigate the risk of slavery and human trafficking occurring in our supply chains. - · Monitor potential risk areas in our supply chains.
+- · Identify and assess potential risk areas in our supply chains. - Mitigate the risk of slavery and human trafficking occurring in our supply chains. - Monitor potential risk areas in our supply chains.

 We are operating in a sector that has a relatively high risk of slavery and human trafficking.
 We mitigate this risk by developing long standing sustainable relationships with our accredited suppliers.
 As part of the Agrial Group many of these suppliers are integrated into the supply chain as part of the wider Company.
 By working closely with UK suppliers and carrying out ethical audits we minimise the risk occurring.
-Our UK growers have been visited and audited as part of our due diligence.
+We visit and audit our UK growers as part of our due diligence.
 Those carrying out the audits have undertaken an external accredited auditing course to enable them to carry out these audits in a fair, transparent and comprehensive manner.
-Any non-conformances were then discussed and in partnership, suppliers were helped to resolve any issues.
+Any non-conformances are discussed and in partnership, suppliers are helped to resolve any issues.